trisfaizal/Marketing-Site/_posts/2015-05-19-lessons-learned-running-a-kickass-online-conference-50-dollars.md

 A few minutes before they were on we would send them a link to the Google Hangouts on Air stream where they would log in and immediately mute themselves.

-Our MC would do a introduction, the speaker would talk on camera for a minute or two then bring up their slides.
+Our MC would do an introduction, the speaker would talk on camera for a minute or two then bring up their slides.
 At the end of the talk our MC would ask the speaker questions from Twitter.
 One of the limitations of Google Hangouts on Air is you can show your face or your screen not both at the same time.

 We needed three people to run JekyllConf.
 An MC, someone onboarding speakers in the Green Room and someone handling the twitter account.